VazkiisMods/Quark/zeta-todo/README.md

   * Other classes can be subscribed to the event bus with `.subscribe`.
 * **Client module replacements**.
   * On the client, if a class is annotated with `@ZetaLoadModule(clientReplacement = true)`, and the class extends another `ZetaModule`, the replacement module will load *instead* of its superclass.
-  * Since Fabric doesn't do side-stripping (the removal of things flagged `@OnlyIn(Dist.CLIENT)`), a client replacement module is the best place to put client-only code.
+  * Since Fabric doesn't do side-stripping (the removal of things flagged `@Environment(EnvType.CLIENT)`), a client replacement module is the best place to put client-only code.
   * Yeah it's hard to explain.
 See `DoubleDoorOpeningModule`.
 On the server `DoubleDoorOpeningModule` loads, and on the client `DoubleDoorOpeningModule$Client` loads.
 * **General notes**.
   * It is recommended to make fewer things `static`.
 It's easy to obtain module instances with `Quark.ZETA.modules.get`.